gesslar/toolkit/README.md

 ## Usage

-Toolkit is environment aware and knows whether it is being used in a web browser or in Node.js.
-It is not strictly necessary to specify whether you require the `node` or `browser` variant, but you may do so if you like to feel like a nice control daddy.
+Toolkit is environment aware and automatically detects whether it is being used in a web browser or in Node.js.
+You can optionally specify the `node` or `browser` variant explicitly.

 ### Browser-like